What is an AeroPress?

 There are two slightly different ways to make an aeropress coffee.

-*The original method requires you to assemble the aeropress on top of a mug or cup (and then adding the coffee and water from there.)
+- The Original Method: requires you to assemble the aeropress on top of a mug or cup (and then add the coffee and water from there.)

-This quick video demonstrates the X steps that are needed in order to make an aeropress coffee.
+This quick video demonstrates the eight steps that are needed in order to make an aeropress coffee.

 Step 1: Construct aeropress and place it on top of a mug

 Step 2: Add 2 scoops of finely ground coffee into the aeropress container.